kappter/adaptivetesting/README.markdown

 - The test area is centered with a fixed width (672px) and white backdrop for a clean, focused interface.

 ## Customization
-- **Add Questions**: Append rows to the relevant CSV with unique IDs, especially for `questions_robotics.csv` to cover all five roles.
+- **Add Questions**: Append rows to the relevant CSV with unique IDs, especially for `questions_robotics.csv` or `questions_yearbook.csv`.
 - **Test Length**: Modify `totalQuestions` in `script.js` (default: 10).
 - **Scoring**: Adjust formula in `script.js` (`score += q.difficulty * 10`).
 - **Styling**: Edit `styles.css` to adjust colors, fonts, or layout.
 - **Footer**: Update footer links in `index.html` to point to specific URLs.
 - **Recommendations**: Adjust threshold in `showResults()` or `getTopRole()` in `script.js` (e.g., tweak Leader criteria).
 - **Report**: Modify report HTML in `print-btn` event listener in `script.js`.
-- **Topics**: For robotics, ensure CSV topics align with Coder, Driver, Builder, Documenter, or Leader.
+- **Topics**: For robotics, ensure CSV topics align with Coder, Driver, Builder, Documenter, or Leader; for yearbook, use Design, Photography, Copywriting, Sidebar, Interviewing, Captioning, or Leadership.

 ## Notes
 - Fully client-side, ideal for GitHub Pages.
 - CSV files must be in the repository root for `fetch` API.
 - IB and AP tests use Java, tailored to their curricula.
-- Robotics test recommends a specific role (Coder, Driver, Builder, Documenter, or Leader) based on performance, with Leader requiring strength across multiple skills and expanded questions for accuracy.
+- Robotics test recommends a specific role (Coder, Driver, Builder, Documenter, or Leader) based on performance, with Leader requiring strength across multiple skills.
 - Yearbook test recommends a specific role (Design, Photography, etc.) with similar logic.
+- Start button visually indicates clickability (bright blue 1525D1) when a test is selected, improving user experience.
 - Color theme (2BAFB9, E1E9E0, C71E5D, 1525D1, 10054E) ensures high text contrast and avoids rival school green tones, with a white test tile backdrop.
 - Footer uses mustard yellow background with dark navy links (10054E, hover to 1525D1); replace placeholder `#` URLs as needed.
 - Selected answers are marked in bright blue (1525D1) until "Next" is clicked, distinct from feedback colors.
-- Dynamic test title updates in the UI and report, aligning with your educational tool interests, such as robotics team advising.
+- Dynamic test title updates in the UI and report, aligning with your educational tool interests, such as robotics and yearbook advising.
 - Centered, fixed-width test area (672px) and fixed footer maintain the preferred layout.
 - Backend needed for saving results (not supported on GitHub Pages).